 - Recognize common pre-attack posturing and communication tactics.

-- Use effective techniques to diffuse hostility and aggression in the early stages of a potential attack.
+- Use effective techniques to diffuse hostility and aggression in the initial stages of a potential attack.

 - Explain various warning signals that justify Use of Force.